irnc/notes/posts/2016/2016-09-23-what-is-unikernel.md

 ---

-Check out https://mirage.io/, which is server by unikernel.
+Check out https://mirage.io/, which is served by unikernel.
 Note: 38 seconds to load as of September 23, 2016 (maybe under a heavy load).